GET SMART WHEN SELLING - 101 POINTERS

 These tips will have your home looking its best in no time.

 75. Consider new handles.
 New handles on old cabinets can provide a cheap and easy update.

 76. Replace light bulbs.
-This is one of the simplest ways to fix up your home, but it will make it seem that much more well-kept and maintained.
+This is one of the simplest ways to fix up your home and it will make your house seem that much more well kept and maintained.

 77. Make cosmetic updates.
-Filling in holes, fixing small things and cleaning up stains, spills and scuffs are all projects that can be completed in an afternoon but that will make you home look leaps and bounds better.
+Filling in holes, fixing small things and cleaning up stains, spills and scuffs are all projects that can be completed in an afternoon and will make you home look leaps and bounds better.

 78. Re-grout tiles.
 Re-grouting tiles is a fairly easy task and can make a tired, dirty bathroom look brand new.